SayWhat Review (2026): The Meter, the Add-Ons, Fine Print

 $299.99

 Here the file gets unusual.
-SayWhat has no Trustpilot reviews at all as of June 2026, not a low score, none, and that absence is itself information for a product at this price point.
+SayWhat has no Trustpilot reviews at all, not a low score, none, and that absence is itself information for a product at this price.

-So we looked at the channel where SayWhat is most visible: LinkedIn itself, through our research corpus.
-Over the last twelve months, SayWhat was mentioned in 160 posts.
-106 of those, 66%, were written by its own CEO.
-In some months the share reaches nine posts in ten.
+So we looked at the channel where SayWhat is most visible, LinkedIn itself, through our research corpus.
+Over the last year, SayWhat was mentioned in 160 posts, and 106 of them, 66%, were written by its own CEO; in some months the share reaches nine posts in ten.

 Everything you need to grow on LinkedIn.
 In one place.